 Simon and Alice are supported by David Ellis and Mea Wade, who are Deputy Houseparents and members of the Dunhurst teaching team.
 This ensures that our boarders have continuity in care and know the boarding team well.

-There are also two resident matrons and one non-resident matron who have overall responsibility for the physical wellbeing of the boarders.
+There are also two resident matrons, Alex Freeman and Samantha Bensted, and one non-resident matron, Kirsty Batchelor, who have overall responsibility for the physical wellbeing of the boarders.